If you have intense food fears and weight loss anxiety…

 If you feel overwhelmed, scared, powerless or ashamed about your weight issues…

 If you have tried every diet on the market, but nothing sticks…I can help.

 Or, more specifically, I can help you help yourself.

-I’m a registered dietitian, a Diet Feeler (take this 3-minute quiz and discover how to use the power of your personality to lose weight), a Certified MBTI® Administrator (a nationally renowned personality assessment), a health journalist, and a nutrition consultant for TheBestLife.com, based on the best-selling The Best Life by Bob Greene (Oprah Winfrey’s personal trainer).
+I’m a registered dietitian, a Diet Feeler (take this 3-minute quiz and discover how to use the power of your personality to lose weight), a health journalist, a wellness coach, and a nutrition consultant for TheBestLife.com, based on the best-selling The Best Life by Bob Greene (Oprah Winfrey’s personal trainer).

 While I’m proud of each of these accomplishments, it’s really my history, my experiences and my life lessons that make me uniquely qualified to help you.
 Here’s my story…

 My father is obese, and my childhood was fraught with weight worries via my mother.
 She didn’t want my two sisters and me to follow in our father’s unhealthy footsteps, so diets were a constant topic of discussion, and my dad’s inability to stay on one, a never-ending source of conflict.

 I wanted to make darn sure I didn’t end up like my father, so naturally, I studied nutrition in college.
 Free from my mother’s food influence, I also started a full-blown love affair with eating.
 I discovered farmers’ markets, gourmet food stores and the world of culinary arts.
 Basically, I became a foodie.

 Unfortunately, my love of food was always coupled with my fear of it.
 I would indulge in a decadent multi-course meal, and then survive on only bananas and lattes for the next few days to be sure I didn’t (God forbid) gain any weight.
 This cycle of indulgence and deprivation was a pervasive force in my food life for the next 10 years.